 Pacific Crest Equine offers multiple state-of-the-art imaging capabilities.
 We have a reputation for exceptional equipment and experience in this area and see a high caseload of performance horses and equine athletes that seek our facility for accurate diagnostics.

-Videoendoscopy: Pacific Crest Equine has both one- and three-meter videoendoscopes available for viewing and evaluating the equine upper airway, the stomach and esophagus, and many components of the reproductive tract and bladder.
+Videoendoscopy: Pacific Crest Equine has both one- and three-meter videoendoscopes available for viewing and evaluating the equine upper airway, the esophagus, the stomach, and many components of the reproductive tract and bladder.
 A videoendoscope provides a higher quality image than the older technology of the fiberoptic endoscope.
 In addition, both still photographs and video images can be captured and recorded for future review.

 Thermography: Our FLIR thermography system is available to scan horses experiencing a variety of problems such as lameness or back soreness, poor saddle fit, and shoeing and hoof balance problems.
-This technology can be used to scan horses for areas of increased heat, or inflammation, or decreased temperature from pathology or disuse.
+This technology can be used to scan horses for areas of increased heat and inflammation, or decreased temperature from pathology and disuse.
 Thermography can be used to locate soft tissue injuries often before they can be seen on physical examinations or ones that cannot be seen on radiographs.